How to authenticate your domain name for email sending

 1) Authentication of a domain name is mandatory to send emails from systeme.io.

-2) The domain name you want to authenticate must redirect to an active webpage (i.e. when you click on it, you'll be redirected to an active page, rather than a 404 error page); otherwise, the receiving servers may block your emails.
+2) The domain you want to authenticate must have an active website linked to it.
+If the domain leads to a 404 error page, email providers may block your emails.

 Example: The site sio-team.live must be functional; otherwise, when you send emails with the email address of this domain name (example: info@sio-team.live), your contacts may not receive your emails due to server blocking.

-3) It is not possible to authenticate a domain name from a personal email address provider such as Gmail, Yahoo, ProtonMail, etc. Only custom domains can be authenticated.
+3) You cannot authenticate domains from personal email providers (e.g., Gmail, Yahoo, ProtonMail).
+Only custom domains can be authenticated.

 First, start by accessing your domain host account.